Biden Urges Audience to Give Alexander Vindman a Standing Ovation

 “I think we should call stand and give Col. Vindman a show of how much we support him,” the former vice president added.
 “Stand up and clap for Vindman!”

 Earlier Friday, Vindman, the NSC’s Ukraine expert, was escorted out of the White House and told his services were no longer needed.
+CNN reported that Vindman’s twin brother, Yevgeny, an ethics attorney on the NSC, was also terminated and escorted from the White House.
+Vindman listened in on the July 25 telephone between President Trump and Ukrainian and was a key witness in the House Democrats’ partisan impeachment inquiry.

+Testifying before the House Intelligence Committee, Vindman criticized the Trump-Zelensky call and alleged that he did not know the identity of the whistleblower, whose complaint sparked the impeachment investigation.

+“I did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. government’s support of Ukraine,” Vindman told lawmakers.

 .